Mohammad Ahsan: Early life

 Mohammad Ahsan was born in Palembang, South Sumatera to Tumin Atmadi dan Siti Rohanah.
 He is the youngest of three siblings.
 Ahsan started playing badminton at aged 5, trained at the Pusri club.
-After graduated from middle school, he moved to Jakarta for better training and a chance to develop his career as a badminton player.
+After graduating from middle school, he moved to Jakarta for better training and a chance to develop his career as a badminton player.
 In 2001, he was selected to join the Ragunan sports school.
 Due to the change in the program at the school which will only focus on female athletes, Ahsan then decides to join the Bina Bangsa club.

 Career

 2005–2007: Career beginnings

 In the junior event, Mohammad Ahsan played at the 2005 Asian Junior Championships and won the bronze medals in the boys' team and doubles.

 Ahsan became a member of Djarum club since 2007.
 In April, Ahsan made his debut at the Asian Championships held in Johor Bahru, Malaysia.
 Unfortunately, he and his partner, Bona Septano, were defeated in the early rounds.
 They later reached three consecutive finals in the Smiling Fish Thailand, Vietnam and Cheers Asian Singapore Internationals; and clinched their first international title as a pair in Vietnam.
 In August, he representing STIE Perbanas played at the Summer Universiade, and won a bronze medal in the mixed team event.